 A report from the National Audit Office (NAO) in February 2024 said that while the DWP had a clear plan to move around 900,000 households from legacy benefits to Universal Credit by the end of 2024, more people than expected were not claiming Universal Credit after being sent a migration notice.
 It recommended that the DWP continue to research why some people were not claiming Universal Credit and address any barriers to claiming.

-By December 2023, of the 148,700 households (almost all single people claiming tax credits only) who had been through managed migration and had their legacy claims closed, 31,500 (21%) had not claimed Universal Credit.
-The DWP had initially thought that 3% of contacted households would not claim Universal Credit, but it now assumes 26% of tax credits-only households, and 4% of households getting other legacy benefits, will not move to UC.
+Of the 708,091 households in Great Britan sent a migration notice up to May 2024, 190,727 (27%) had not claimed Universal Credit and had their legacy benefits closed.
+The DWP had initially thought that 3% of contacted households would not claim Universal Credit, but it now assumes 26% of tax credits-only households, and 4% of households getting other legacy benefits or combinations, will not move to UC.

 The Child Poverty Action Group (CPAG) has been monitoring claimants’ and advisers’ experiences of managed migration.
-In a briefing published on 27 February 2024, CPAG called on the DWP to slow down its plans for managed migration in 2024/25 to avoid vulnerable claimants “falling through the cracks” and losing their entitlement.
-CPAG said this would give the department time to clarify remaining ambiguities about how the policy will be delivered and put in place an intensive support package so that all claimants can safely migrate to Universal Credit.
+In a series of quarterly reports, CPAG has called on the DWP to slow down its plans for managed migration to avoid vulnerable claimants “falling through the cracks” and losing their entitlement.
+In its final briefing in this series published on 28 November 2024

 Northern Ireland